How To Set Up A Domain & Mailbox For Cold Email (2023)

 If it doesn't say "PASS" next to SPF, DKIM and DMARC, then you can fix them by going back to this guide and making sure that everything is set up as I explained above.

-Domain forwarding:
+Domain forwarding

-You do not need to forward incoming emails to a primary email address when using Emailchaser.
+You do not need to forward incoming emails to a primary email account when using Emailchaser.
 In fact, I recommend that you don't forward emails because it can cause issues with creating confusing email chains between multiple different email addresses and also can create deliverability issues.

 Adding a profile picture to your email account will improve your deliverability, and will increase your response rate as people will trust you more.